Improved null proportion estimators for multiple discrete tests with plug-in FDR control: Abstract

 \section{Abstract}

-Since the work of \cite{Storey2004}, it is well-known that the performance of the Benjamini-Hochberg (BH) procedure can be improved by incorporating estimators of the number (or proportion) of null hypotheses, yielding an adaptive BH procedure which still controls FDR.
-Several such plug-in estimators have been proposed since then, for some of these, like Storey's estimator, plug-in FDR control has been established, while for some others, e.g. the estimator of \cite{PC2006}, some gaps remain to be closed.
-In this work we introduce a unified class of estimators, which encompasses existing and new estimators and unifies proofs of plug-in FDR control using simple convex ordering arguments. {We also show that any convex combination of such estimators once more yields estimators with guaranteed plug-in FDR control.} Additionally, the flexibility of the new class of estimators also allows incorporating distributional informations on the $p$-values.
-We illustrate this for the case of discrete tests, where the null distributions of the $p$-values are typically known.
-In that setting, we describe two generic approaches for adapting any estimator from the general class to the discrete setting while guaranteeing plug-in FDR control.
-While the focus of this paper is on presenting the generality and flexibility of the new class of estimators, we also include some analyses on simulated and real data.
+It is well known that the performance of the Benjamini-Hochberg (BH) procedure can be improved by incorporating estimators of the number or proportion of null hypotheses to yield an adaptive BH procedure which still controls FDR.
+Several such plug-in estimators have been proposed.
+For some of these, such as Storey's estimator, plug-in FDR control has been established, while for some others, such as the Pounds–Cheng estimator, some gaps remain to be closed.
+These developments have largely focused on the case of continuous test statistics, where null $p$-values follow the uniform distribution.
+In the discrete setting, although these estimators continue to provide plug-in FDR control, they become overly conservative, leading to inefficient procedures.
+In this paper, a general class of estimators that encompasses the classical Storey and Pounds–Cheng estimators is introduced.
+Alongside, several generic strategies to mitigate conservativeness in the discrete setting are proposed by incorporating information about the null distribution functions.
+These strategies provably yield less conservative estimates while maintaining valid FDR control, and the resulting performance gains are illustrated on both real and simulated data.
+As a byproduct of a more general result, plug-in FDR control for the Pounds–Cheng estimator in the continuous case is also established.